rahulsend89/KamikazeDefense/README.md

 it contain basic function which used by most of classes.

 stackBullet.as baseClass of(stack,stack_e,stack_Fire,stack_Lazer,stack_Machine)
-Comman class for every bullet Fired by enemy and user
+Common class for every bullet Fired by enemy and user

 there are 2 bullet holder bulletholder_mc,shipbulletholder_mc
 shipbulletholder_mc is for Me bullets and bulletholder_mc is for Enemy